psaltisa/psaltisa.github.io/_posts/2022-01-29-media-sampler.markdown

   Humans love stories, this is how we communicate.
 A good story can inspire us, make us think and act.
 This article provides a nice outline of the structure a story should have and how one can become a more efficient storyteller.

-  > Keep in mind that there is a point to telling your story: You’re trying to create an experience in the mind of your listeners.
+  ><i class="fas fa-quote-left"></i> Keep in mind that there is a point to telling your story: You’re trying to create an experience in the mind of your listeners.
 Providing that takeaway for your audience is your goal.

 - [Why You Do Your Best Thinking In The Shower: Creativity & the “Incubation Period”](https://www.openculture.com/2014/12/why-you-do-your-best-thinking-in-the-shower.html){:target="\_blank"} by OpenCulture

   Have you heard of the story of Archimedes and his "Eureka" moment?
 It might happen to you too!
 All you have to do is to free up your unconscious to roam freely and find the solutions to your problems.

-  > The great Tao fades away.
+  ><i class="fas fa-quote-left"></i> The great Tao fades away.
   >
   >-Lao Tzu